"I was actually afraid and I asked manong driver to rush going out of the place immediately."

 If the Old Daraga Church was destroyed by the Mayon Volcano, this old church in San Fernando, La Union was demolished by an earthquake.

-It was in 1892 that the church was destroyed and that was 133 years after it's completion.
+The church was destroyed in 1892, and that was 133 years after its completion.
+It survived a century before its destruction.

-The tricycle driver stayed outside and I entered the area alone.
-I was just enjoying capturing the walls and doing a self-capture to myself but as I set the timer of my camera in flash mode, surprisingly, the camera didn't flash.
+The tricycle driver stayed outside, and I entered the area alone.
+I enjoyed capturing the walls and even did a self-captured photo of myself; but as I set the timer of my camera in flash mode, the camera didn't flash.

-I repeat the procedure and still put on the flash but it didn't work again until for the third time, the flash worked.
+I repeated the procedure and made sure to put on the flash, but it didn't work again.
+For the third time, the flash worked.

-As I left the ruins and about to ride to the tricycle, manong driver told me that people in the place are actually afraid of entering the ruins because they have been seeing unusual things there - a priest without a head (they call it pugot in Ilocano) and the priest carries his head with his hands and a nun dressed in white that also appear inside the ruins.
+As I left the ruins and was about to ride the tricycle, manong driver told me that the people in the place are actually afraid of entering the ruins because they have been seeing unusual things there—like a priest without a head (they call it pugot in Ilocano); and that priest carries his head with his hands.
+Another one, according to manong driver, is a nun dressed in white who also appears inside the ruins.

 Whooahhh!!!
-Goosebumps instantly!
+I had goosebumps instantly!
 Could that be the reason why my camera flash didn't work?
-I was actually afraid and I asked manong driver to rush going out of the place immediately.
+I became afraid, and I asked manong driver to rush.
+I wanted to leave the place immediately.

-I am personally not so afraid of ghosts (ok, not so, meaning I can still be afraid anytime), but with manong's story, it blew my mind away that gave me adrenaline rush.
+I am personally not so afraid of ghosts (ok, not so, meaning I can still be afraid anytime); but with manong's story, it blew my mind away giving me an adrenaline rush.

 Important things to know about Pindangan Ruins.

-1. Pindangan Ruins is located 500 meters from the National Highway.
+1. The Pindangan Ruins are located 500 meters from the National Highway.

-2. Pindagan Ruins is just near Camp Oscar Florendo, the Regional Headquarters of the Philippine National Police (PNP), just in case you are lost in your direction.
+2. The Pindangan Ruins are near Camp Oscar Florendo, the Regional Headquarters of the Philippine National Police (PNP)—just in case you get lost in your direction.

-4. For people with third eye, please do come here and email me immediately whenever you see the priest and the nun for verification, lol!
+4. For people with third eye, please do come here and email me immediately whenever you see the priest and the nun for verification, LOL. :D

 Axact